Carburetor Float Needle Valve

-My friend temporarily fixed the problem by tapping (gently!) on the top of the carburetor, dislodging the stuck float needle valve and permitting flow of fuel into the carburetor once again.
+My friend temporarily fixed the problem by tapping (gently!) on the top of the carburetor, dislodging the stuck float needle valve and permitting a flow of fuel into the carburetor once again.
+Rob's comment: There will be an instant short flow as the pump diaphragm is now allowed to move (it's spring loaded) and once the engine starts on that sniff of fuel, the float bowl fills very quickly.
 As he emphasized to me, however, this "tap on the top of the carburetor" trick is only a temporary fix, and the problem will undoubtedly recur.
 The more permanent fix, of course, is to overhaul and carburetor and replace the float needle valve with the new one that is provided in the carburetor overhaul kit.

 Very good lesson learned (but one which I have never had to use again! :-)